rmaheshkumarblr/AugurChallenge/README.md

 ##### Completed Task - Using the IP address to map the Unique ID to the IP address and vice-vera (Since Routers exists, It is more like doing at Household level rather than a particular user)

 ### E. More than one browser (Chrome, Firefox, Opera, IE, Safari, etc.) on the device share the same ID
 ##### Completed Task - Since I am using the IP address to map the Unique ID to the IP address and vice-vera.
-For any ip it gives the same ID.
+For same ip it gives the same ID.
+#### Incase the IP changes, the same ID is provided
 #### ( Need to consider mapping multiple ips to same user id since he/she may have a phone with different ip )

 ### F. Repeat tests A-to-E on another device and have it pass all tests